breannanpr/CityofMissoulaBudgetCapstone/README.md

 12. transfers_g31: Transfers between funds or departments.
 13. capital_g32: Capital expenditures for infrastructure or equipment.
 14. total_expenditures_g33: Sum of all budgeted costs for the program.
-15. cost_recovery_e58_yn: Portion of program costs offset by revenue sources.
+15. cost_recovery_e58_yn: Count of program that are or are not offset by revenue sources.
-16. cost_recovery_p24_percent:
+16. cost_recovery_p24_percent: Percent of program costs offset by revenue sources.
 17. description_e12: Written explanation of the program’s purpose and activities, why it exists and how it benefits the community.
 18. additional_activities_e20: Notes extra roles, services, or responsibilities.
-19. mandate_e41_yn: Indicates legal requirement (federal, state or court-appointed), authority, and rationale.
+19. mandate_e41_yn: Indicates whether or not a program is a legal requirement, defined by the entity.
 Does not include contract-based or optional services.
-20. mandate_h41_entity:
+20. mandate_h41_entity: Federal, state or court-appointed authority distinguishing value.
-21: mandate_e43_descript:
+21: mandate_e43_descript: Further written description of the mandated rationale
-22. service_requirement_e47_yn: Describes service requirements or rules imposed by external entities (regulatory agencies), even if program is not mandated and provies justification.
+22. service_requirement_e47_yn: Describes whether or not a program has a service requirements or rules imposed by external entities, even if program is not mandated and provies justification.
-23. service_requirement_h47_entity:
+23. service_requirement_h47_entity: Regulatory agency as defined.
-24. service_requirement_e49_descript:
+24. service_requirement_e49_descript: Justification for service requirements.
 25. reliance_e53_level: Captures both community dependence and risk of disruption if removed from the community.
-High reliance = wide usage, few alternatives, or critical outcomes.
-26. reliance_e55_high_descript:
+26. reliance_e55_high_descript: High reliance = wide usage, few alternatives, or critical outcomes.
-27. strategic_goal_e64_yn: Tags which City strategic goals the program supports.
+27. strategic_goal_e64_yn: Indicates whether or not a program supports any of the City strategic goals.
-28. strategic_goal_e66_name:
+28. strategic_goal_e66_name: Name of city goal as they apply.
-29. strategic_goal_e68_action_descript:
+29. strategic_goal_e68_action_descript: Description of activites relating to strategic goals.
-30. strategic_goal_e74_additional_activities:
+30. strategic_goal_e74_additional_activities: Additional field for description informaton about strategic goals.
-31. strategic_goal_e80_2nd_additional_activities:
+31. strategic_goal_e80_2nd_additional_activities: Second additional field for strategic goal descriptions.
 32. trend_demand_e87_level: Describes changes in demand or usage over time, indicates whether a programs demand is growing, stable, declining or evolving due to external factors.
-33. trend_demand_e89_descript:
+33. trend_demand_e89_descript: Provides explanation to pair with the current demand and trend levels.
 34. risk_e93_type: Identifies short-term risks and supporting notes; assesses potential challenges in the next 1-3 years (ex., funding cuts, staffing issues, legal changes).
-35. risk_e95_descript:
+35. risk_e95_descript: Describes the risk type indicated in greater detail.

 ### Appendix 1B: Cleaned Expenditure Status Data Columns